The two-color Soergel calculus: Non-symmetric and unbalanced Cartan matrices

 \subsection{{\bf Connections with Temperley-Lieb theory}}

 The \emph{Temperley-Lieb category} $\mTL$ is a monoidal category governing the representations of the quantum group $U_q(\sl_2)$.
 It first appeared in \cite{TemLie}, and was used for the study of subfactors by Jones in \cite{Jon2}.
 Most useful is the diagrammatic description given by Kauffman \cite{Kau}.
-In this description, the objects are $n \in \N$, and the morphisms from $n$ to $m$ are the $\Z[\d]$-linear span of the set of $(n,m)$-\emph{crossingless matchings}.
+Let $\d$ be an indeterminate.
+In Kauffman's description, the objects are $n \in \N$, and the morphisms from $n$ to $m$ are the $\Z[\d]$-linear span of the set of $(n,m)$-\emph{crossingless matchings}.
 There are no morphisms unless $n$ and $m$ have the same parity.
 The endomorphism ring of an object $n$ is known as the Temperley-Lieb algebra $TL_n$, and is a quotient of the Hecke algebra in type $A_{n-1}$.
 See section \ref{sec-TL} for more details.

 It is well-known that, after base change to $\Q(q)$ under the map $\d \mapsto q+q^{-1}$, the category $\mTL$ is equivalent to the full subcategory of $U_q(\sl_2)$-representations whose objects are tensor powers of the standard representation $V$.
 Any indecomposable representation $V_n$ appears as a direct summand (with multiplicity one) inside $V^{\ot n}$, so that there is a canonical idempotent which projects to this summand.
 This is called the \emph{Jones-Wenzl projector} \cite{Jon3,Wenzl}, and it can be defined so long as the $n$-th quantum number and certain other quantum binomial coefficients are invertible.
-In any extension $\Bbbk$ of $\Z[\d]$ where all quantum numbers are invertible, the Karoubi envelope of $\mTL \ot \Bbbk$ will be equivalent to (a $\Bbbk$-form of) the category of representations of $U_q(\sl_2)$.
+In any $\Z[\d]$-algebra $\Bbbk$ where all quantum numbers are invertible, the Karoubi envelope of $\mTL \ot \Bbbk$ will be equivalent to (a $\Bbbk$-form of) the category of representations of $U_q(\sl_2)$.

 One can draw an immediate analogy: we study an interesting category ($\SBim$ or $U_q(\sl_2)$-rep) by looking inside it at a subcategory ($\BSBim$ or $\mTL$) which admits a combinatorial and diagrammatic description.
 We recover the original category by taking the Karoubi envelope.
 In fact, this analogy is almost perfect.